 - Lower-division internships are also available (CJ 2860: Criminal Justice Field Experience, CJ 2861: Victim Advocacy Capstone, &

 CJ 2862: Juvenile Justice Capstone - each of these courses requires 40 hours of service = 1 credit) .
-For more information, please contact a Criminal Justice Advisor or Dr. Bruce Bayley.
+For more information on criminal justice internships, please contact the Internship Director (Prof. Michelle Jeffs) or a Criminal Justice Advisor.

 - To be eligible for CJ 4860, you must have successfully completed (a grade of "C" or better) CJ 1010 - Introduction to Criminal Justice AND two of the following courses: